hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 In RNA-seq count data, we know:

 1. To determine differentially expressed genes, we evaluate the **variation of expression between groups (of interest) and compare that to the variation within the groups** (between replicates).
-2. For each individual gene, **the mean is not equal to the variance.** Genes that are highly expressed will have a more consistent level of variations, but it will be higher than the mean.
-Lowly expressed genes will exhibit variation that hovers around the mean (but with a higher amount of variability).
-This complicated relationship means that **we cannot just use the observed variance to account for within-group variation**.
+2. For each individual gene, **the mean is not equal to the variance.**
+ 	* Genes that are highly expressed will have a more consistent level of variations, but it will be higher than the mean.
+ 	* Lowly expressed genes will exhibit variation that hovers around the mean (but with a higher amount of variability).

+_This complicated relationship means that **we cannot just use the observed variance to account for within-group variation**._ Instead DESeq2 uses dispersion.

 <p align="center">
 <img src="../img/deseq_mean_variance2.png" width="600">